yoshinator/dsc-data-viz-lab-staff/README.md

 * Set an appropriate figure size, labels for axes and the plot.
 * Give a title to the plot

-Looking the scatter plot, how would you describe the relationship between these two attributes?
+Looking at the scatter plot, how would you describe the relationship between these two attributes?

 ```python